What is Cloud Computing – A guide for beginners

 • Pay only for the resource which you use

-Before Cloud, organization planning to expand their IT Infrastructure used to have many concerns like acquire hardware, need extra space, deployment, implementing the same, downtime in productive hours etc. Cloud Computing has helped organizations to expand their IT Infrastructure without expanding their on-premise environment.
+Before Cloud computing, organizations planning to expand their IT Infrastructure used to have many concerns like acquiring hardware, needing extra space, deployment, implementing the same, downtime in productive hours etc. Cloud Computing has helped organizations to expand their IT Infrastructure without expanding their on-premise environment.

 3. History of Cloud Computing

-Amazon is the first company which introduced cloud as public in the year 2006 and called it AWS (Amazon Web Service).
-To know more about AWS, visit this blog AWS Certified Solutions Architect – Associate Level
+Amazon was the first company which introduce the cloud as public in the year 2006 and called it AWS (Amazon Web Service).
+To learn more about AWS, visit this blog AWS Certified Solutions Architect – Associate Level

-Similarly, Microsoft announced its own cloud computing service, Windows Azure later it was called Microsoft Azure.
-Other big names in cloud computing are Google, VMWare.
+Similarly, Microsoft announced its cloud computing service, Windows Azure later it was called Microsoft Azure.
+Other big names in cloud computing are Google and VMWare.

 4. Characteristics of Cloud computing